rootstrap/blog/content/DKIW model - Anthony Figueroa.md

 **Information**: The temperature dropped 5 degrees, the humidity went up by 5% in one hour and then it started raining at 3 pm.

-**Knowledge**: An quick increase in the humidity, accompanied by a temperature drop caused by lower pressure areas, will likely to make the atmosphere unable to hold the moisture and rain.
+**Knowledge**: An quick increase in the humidity, accompanied by a temperature drop caused by lower pressure areas, will likely make the atmosphere unable to hold the moisture and rain.

-**Wisdom**: Based on the observations and maths model, we can predict why and when it will rain in the future, and we can do it so fast and systematically that won't require a lot of analysis.
-We already have an understanding of all the interactions that happen between raining, evaporation, air currents, temperature gradients, changes, and raining.
+**Wisdom**: Based on the observations and maths model, we can predict why and when it will rain in the future, and we can do it so fast and systematically that it won't require a lot of analysis.
+We already have an understanding of all the interactions that happen between evaporation, air currents, temperature gradients, changes, and raining.

 ## Bonus points
 **Representativeness heuristic** is used by our brain to infer patterns.
-Our brain uses a vast percentage of its capacity to create patterns and is obsessed with trying to understand and predict the world successes.
-We have to be careful and not jumping to conclusions too soon.
-Knowing that we have this tendency to chase and see patterns everywhere, can help us to slow down when it comes to inferring patterns.
-This is a topic for another article, but I just wanted to bring it to the table.
+Our brain uses a vast percentage of its capacity to create patterns and is obsessed with trying to understand and predict patterns in the real world.
+That means that when working with data, we need to be extremely mindful in avoiding jumping to conclusions too soon.
+Knowing that we have this tendency to chase and see patterns everywhere can help us to slow down when it comes to inferring patterns.
+This is a topic warrants its own article, but it's good to keep in mind from the very beginning.

 **Availability Bias** is somewhat related to the previous concept.
-It's a mental shortcut that relies on immediate, urgent Information, and tries to generalize the findings.
-Under this bias, people tend to heavily weigh their judgments toward more recent Information, making new opinions biased toward that latest news.
+It's a mental shortcut that relies on immediate, urgent Information, and tries to generalize the findings using only the most obvious information.
+Under this bias, people tend to heavily weigh their judgments toward more recent Information, making new opinions biased toward the latest or closest news.

 ### Origin of the DIKW hierarchy

 It's not data sciences.
 Not even the engineering field.
 The origin of this mental framework is poetry.
-The poet T.S.Eliot was the first to mention the "DIKW hierarchy" without even calling it by that name.
+The poet T.S.Eliot was the first to mention the "DIKW hierarchy," although he didn't it by that name.
 In 1934 Eliot wrote in "The Rock":

 ```
 Where is the Life we have lost in living?